-You should have an Arm Linux system with gcc installed.
+You should have an Arm system with either the gcc or Clang compiler installed.
+The examples use gcc as the compiler but you can also use Clang.
 Refer to the GNU compiler install guide for instructions.
-The examples use gcc as the compiler but you can also use Clang.

 CPU time is often spent executing code inside loops.
 Software that performs time-consuming calculations in image/video processing, games, scientific software, and AI, often revolves around a few loops doing most of the calculations.